 So exactly how can you spot complacency?
 Ah, that can be tougher than it might seem at first glance.
 Confidence, swagger, and self-assurance can all be danger signs of complacency.
-But, those same attributes can also be a manifestation of a good leader.
+But, those same attributes can also be a manifestation of a good leader to a degree.
 So how can you tell the difference?
 Humility.

 So what about the more experienced and well trained people providing input to a leader as well?
 There shouldn’t be any barrier to that either; the leader must be accessible both physically and emotionally.
 However, I’ve seen the absolute worst case scenario – a crowd of experts all agreeing with one another…and with their leader.
 Yeah, commonly referred to as “group think.”
 Here you usually have a strong leader, maybe even a competent leader.
-Then that leader has folks around them and who the leader depends on to know what is happening.
-However, those that should be working diligently finding flaws in the leader’s plan and thinking, will agree with –or at least not object to– whatever the leader is proposing.
+Then that leader has folks around them who they depend on to know what is happening.
+However, those that should be working diligently finding flaws in the leader’s plan and thinking or solutions, will agree with –or at least not object to– whatever the leader is proposing.
 Those advisors will then intentionally or unintentionally form a group opinion that agrees with the leader’s proposal.

 Any plan that has an initial unanimous voice is probably not a plan that has been well thought out, and that plan will normally have a low probability of success.

 Overcoming Complacency –